 Seasons: Mighty Morphin’ Power Rangers & Masked Rider

 A Friend In Need for me has always been an episode that I skip when rewatching Season 3.
-A majority of this three parter is just exposition of what the upcoming Masked Rider shows premise will be about and connects characters in the laziest of ways.
-For one they make King Lexian, who doesn’t really look that tech saavy the creator of Alpha 5 and they allude to the fact that Lord Zedd and Count Dregon are mortal enemies even though Count Dregon never mentions Zedd once in this teamup or any episodes of Masked Rider.
+A majority of this three-parter is just exposition of what the upcoming Masked Rider shows premise will be about and connects characters in the laziest of ways.
+For one they make King Lexian, who doesn’t really look that tech savvy the creator of Alpha 5 and they allude to the fact that Lord Zedd and Count Dregon are mortal enemies even though Count Dregon never mentions Zedd once in this teamup or any episodes of Masked Rider.
 Also, after this episode, Masked Rider decided to completely wipe away the fact that they are in the Power Rangers Universe so connecting the Power Rangers characters with the Masked Rider characters were all for nothing.